 You can roll over your account only into another Roth account, including a Roth 401(k), Roth 403(b), or Roth IRA.
 A Roth locks you into paying taxes only when you contribute.

-Both Roth and traditional 401(k) accounts have similarities and differences.
-Depending on your current and future tax bracket, need for early distributions, and desire to roll over accounts, one type of retirement account may be more beneficial than the other.
-Still, contributing to both a Roth and a traditional 401(k) may allow you to adjust to the changes in your future tax obligations.
-Ask your employer if they offer a Roth 401(k) option or for more information to help you decide.
+Generally, traditional pre-tax deferrals are more common, as post-tax deferrals are less likely to be offered.
+However, making both may allow you to adjust to the changes in your future tax obligations.
+Ask your employer if they offer a Roth deferral option or for more information to help you decide.